GEORGIAN RECTORY WITH A WARM YORKSHIRE WELCOME!

 The Old Rectory

-The Old Rectory is a Grade II Listed 18th Century Georgian residence which was built in 1737 with a later addition built in 1786.
+Built in 1737 with a later addition built in 1786.
+This rectory was built for the Rev John Nesfield, extended in 1786 for the Rev Digby Caley and altered in 1837 for the Rev John Higginson.
+The House was also home to the rector William Dawney whom also inherited Benningbrough Hall, which is now owned by the National Trust.
 Part of the building housed what was a music room for local school children in bygone times, but is now the Drawing Room.
 The house is set in a large old English Country garden with the original early Georgian garden wall.
-The village of Thormanby dates back many hundreds of years and has a population of just 118 residents.

 We are a short distance from The Cleveland Way and the North Yorks Moors cycle routes and walks.
 We can especially cater for Walkers, Climbers, and Cyclists, we provide drying facilities and storage for wet/dirty clothing and equipment, and can offer secure storage for bicycles.

-We have a Guest Lounge (see below) with a real open log fire for all our guests to enjoy.
+We have a guest lounge with a real open log fire for all our guests to enjoy.
 A place where you can relax after an exhilarating day out in the countryside, or to plan your next days excursions.